unvalley/rebuttal/README.md

 If workers are allocated and quit the user experiment, the MicrotaskAllocation record is not executed and will remain.
 If many workers do so, we will not have completed MicrotaskResult.
 So, I have thought that workers should care only about the MicrotaskResult count.

+## Code Quality is Low

+This is a system for one-time user experiment for now.
+So I don't care about code quality enough.